GalenaHill/BikeDistributorConsoleApp/README.md

 Sample project

 **1. Introduction**
 This is an example of solution refactoring.
-The original solution contained three classes (Order, Line, Bike) used by a bicycle distributor to produce order receipts.
+The original solution contained three classes (Order, Line, Bike) used by a bicycle distributor to process sales orders specific to bycicles and

 **2. Refactoring**
-As refactored, the solution has been enabled to process sales orders for any product item (not just bikes) in a manner such that it can accommodate ever-changing business requirements with regard to both discount issuance post-sale transaction order handling (e.g. receipting).
+As refactored, the solution has been enabled to process sales orders for any product (not just bikes) in a manner such that it can accommodate changes in business requirements with regard to both discount issuance and post-sale transaction order handling (e.g. receipting).

 Programmatically, this has been addressed via the application of certain OOP principles (abstraction, encapsulation, the introduction of certain polymorphic behavior) along with dependency injection over a layered architecture.